nilisha-jais/Musicophilia/README.md

 A platform for <strong>Music Lovers </strong>
 <br/>
-You can listen your favourite music ,try your hands on the band and the piano, play music related games and dance on the music beats.
+You can listen your favourite music🎧 ,try your hands on the band and the piano🎹, play music related games and dance on the music beats💃.

 ### Built With
 The project is built using</br>